ZiyunHe/spartandesign/README.md

 # Spartan Design
 This is a website made by group 6 contributing for class use in SE131.
-Spartan Design is a web service built with Ruby on Rails in HTML and Javascript.
+Spartan Design is a web service built with Ruby on Rails in HTML and CSS.

 # Features
 * Designer recognition and support